HerberHoover/recipe-app--tsoha/README.md

 - Recipe Sharing
 - Implement a search functionality based on recipe names.
 - Allow users to search for recipes using specific ingredients.
-- Enable the use of pre-existing ingredients to search for recipes, possibly through a linked database or integration.
+- Enable the use of pre-existing ingredients to search for recipes
 - Introduce a "Recipe of the Day" feature.
+- Shopping Cart feature

 ## To test or Use the application locally